Vyacheslav Kozlov: KHL

 In 2010, Kozlov signed a 1-year deal with HC CSKA Moscow.
 In February 2011 Kozlov left CSKA to join playoff-bound Salavat Yulaev Ufa.
 He participated in the team's final four regular season games and all of its playoff contests.
 Ufa's star-studded team advanced to the KHL finals and captured the Gagarin Cup, beating Atlant Moscow Oblast 4 games to 1.

 On May 19, 2011, he signed a one-year contract with HC Dynamo Moscow, with whom he won his second Gagarin Cup.

 Kozlov joined HC Spartak Moscow late in the 2012–13 season, playing in just 13 games.
 On March 19, 2013, he signed a one-year extension with the team.
 He finished the 2013–14 season recording eight goals and 18 assists in 54 games.

 On July 15, 2014, he signed a one-year contract with Atlant Moscow Oblast.

 After the 2014–15 season, Kozlov announced his retirement after playing 28 years of ice hockey.
-He is currently an assistant coach for Dynamo Moscow.